PuneetGopinath/Sanitizers/INSTALL.md

  * #### PHP Extensions
 You need filter and mbstring extension.

-If you want to encode strings then; you need php mbstring, iconv extensions also.
+If you want to encode strings then; you need php iconv extension also.

 <h2><a name="installing-sanitizers">Installing Sanitizers 📥</a></h2>